-According to the lawsuit, LinkedIn has not only been spying on its users but also on their nearby computers and other devices.
+According to the lawsuit, LinkedIn has been spying on its users and their nearby computers and other devices.
 It has also been circumventing Apple’s clipboard timeout, which removes the information after 120 seconds, the complaint says.
 The lawsuit was filed on behalf of Adam Bauer of New York City who says he routinely used the LinkedIn App on his iPhone and iPad.

 The lawsuit seeks to represent a class of users based on alleged violations of federal and California privacy laws and a breach of contract claim.
 A number of media outlets including Forbes and the Verge reported LinkedIn’s collection of sensitive information.